Residence Agreement Policies and Procedures

 Removal of Student Property

-In the event of a force majeure, other emergency, or the extended absence of a student, the university may remove students’ belongings from their rooms or other areas for cleaning, repair, storage, protection, and/or the health or safety of students or others.
-In such case, the university will temporarily store and/or return the students’ belongings, pending further notice to the student.
+In the event of a force majeure or other emergency, the university may remove students’ belongings from their rooms or other areas for cleaning, repair, storage, protection, and/or the health or safety of students or others.
+In such cases, the university will temporarily store and/or return the students’ belongings, pending further notice to the student.
+In the event of an individual student’s extended absence or failure to remove items after move out, the student will be billed for the removal and disposal of any personal items.

 Reporting of Communicable Conditions